TomK32/APRI50/FEATURES.md

 * [active] Automatically recharge OxygenTank when close to a generator
 * [0.3] exchange inventory items with other inventory nearby (base and other colonists)
 * [active] Harvest resources manually
-* [active] Build units like vehicles, machines, robots, harvester
+* [active] Construct units like vehicles, machines, robots, harvester
 * [active] Buildings (habitat, utilities, workshop, garden)
 * Colonist Leader
 * explore map to see it all
 * Athmospheric bubbles
 * Equipment
+* Job lists
+* Exhaustion and rest

 ## Map